HamzahS-101/my-devops-journey/Linux/OverTheWire Bandit Game/README.md

 - **1033 bytes in size**
 - **Not executable**
 ### Solution
-CConnect to the next level through `ssh` by using the following command:
+Connect to the next level through `ssh` by using the following command:

 ```bash
 ssh bandit5@bandit.labs.overthewire.org -p 2220